bearprin/Beart/README.md

 See [REFERENCES.md](REFERENCES.md) for a list of references.

 ### Acknowledgements
-Since scenes data is very important for the render, I have transferred some scenes files from other open source renderers.
+Since scene data is very important for the render, I have transferred some scene files from other open-source renderers.

 I would like to thank the scenes files and models from [darts]("https://cs87-dartmouth.github.io/Fall2022/index.html"), [ecse689](https://www.cim.mcgill.ca/~derek/ecse689.html).